print on demand vs inventory

 • Scalability: Compared to the normal business model, print on demand makes it super easy for you to expand the scale of your business.
 Production and distribution are in the safe hands of print-on-demand suppliers who have the facility and expertise required to power your growing business.

-• Cross-border business: Print on demand allows you to deliver your products to other countries easily with optimized cost and seamless procedure.
+• Cross-border business: Print on demand allows you to deliver your products to other countries easily with optimized print on demand cost and seamless procedure.

 >>> Also read: How to start an online store without inventory